zfhuang99/zfhuang99.github.io/_posts/2025-05-24-ai-revolution-in-distributed-systems.md

 **1. Autonomous Source Code Analysis and Initial Specification**

+  - After reviewing the AI-generated plan, we instructed AI to execute each step, marking completion as it progressed.
+Notably, we only provided the feature name and the relevant component directory to narrow the search scope.
+AI autonomously identified pertinent files and extracted essential information without further guidance.

-With minimal input — just the feature name and directory — AI autonomously identified relevant code, extracted necessary details, created architecture and behavior documentation, and generated an initial TLA+ specification with over 10 invariants.
-Writing TLA+ specifications involves careful abstraction and simplification; AI adeptly handled this, effectively balancing detail and abstraction.
+  - Subsequently, AI produced comprehensive architecture and behavior documentation, along with an initial TLA+ specification containing over 10 invariants.
+Impressively, the primary safety invariant matched precisely what we anticipated.

-**2. Refining the Specification**
+**2. Iterative Refinement of the Specification**

-When prompted to include a previously missed safety mechanism (optimistic concurrency control), AI re-analyzed the source code, updated documentation, and iteratively refined the TLA+ specification.
+  - Upon reviewing the initial specification, we noticed the absence of an etag-based optimistic concurrency control mechanism.
+We prompted AI to investigate how etags were utilized to prevent race conditions.
+In response, AI revisited the source code, updated the documentation accordingly, and refined the TLA+ specification to incorporate this critical mechanism.

+  - We observed that AI refined the specification iteratively, updating one atomic action at a time.
+This incremental approach likely helped AI maintain precision and accuracy throughout the refinement process.

 **3. Validation through Model Checking**

-AI swiftly corrected an initial specification error identified by TLA+ model checking.
-Subsequent model checking revealed a critical violation of the primary safety invariant, with AI pinpointing the exact problematic sequence involving concurrent deletion and reference addition.
+  - With the refined specification ready, we proceeded to validate it using the TLA+ model checker.
+Initially, the tool reported a language error, which AI swiftly corrected.
+Subsequent model checking uncovered a violation of the primary safety invariant.
+After providing the violation trace to AI, it quickly identified the problematic sequence — a concurrent deletion and reference addition scenario.

-**4. Enhancing via Git History Analysis**
+**4. Enhancing the Specification via Git History Analysis**

-AI leveraged git MCP to analyze commit history, uncovering another missed critical safety mechanism (pessimistic locking).
-It promptly incorporated this knowledge into the specification and documentation.
+  - To ensure comprehensive coverage, we asked AI to analyze the git commit history for the feature using git MCP.
+This analysis revealed an additional critical safety mechanism involving pessimistic locking, previously overlooked.
+AI promptly updated both the documentation and the TLA+ specification to reflect this important discovery.

 ### Identifying the Race Condition

-Within just a few hours of interactive refinement, AI surfaced a rare but critical race condition occurring when an old Paxos primary performed a deletion concurrently with a new primary adding a reference.
+Within just a few hours of iterative refinement, AI surfaced a subtle yet critical race condition: an old Paxos primary could perform a deletion concurrently with a new primary adding a reference.
+This issue had previously eluded thorough design reviews, code inspections, and extensive testing.
+Given the scale and complexity of Azure Storage, however, it is highly likely this race condition would have eventually manifested in a production environment.

 ## A Bold Prediction

-Considering the sophistication of the AI-generated TLA+ specification — and speaking as someone with over a decade of experience manually crafting such specifications — I must acknowledge that the AI-produced version rivals human-crafted work.
-This realization underscores a profound insight: all essential components to fully automate correctness verification in distributed systems are now within reach.
+Considering the sophistication of the AI-generated TLA+ specification — and drawing from over a decade of experience manually crafting such specifications — I must acknowledge that the AI-produced version rivals human-crafted work.
+This observation highlights a significant milestone: the essential building blocks for fully automating correctness verification in distributed systems are now within reach.

 I have a bold prediction for what’s about to unfold: